FongRay/heroapp-LetsHire/README.md

 # What's LetsHire?
 --------------
 LetsHire is a hero application for Tempest project.
-It provides a fancy web management console for recuriting, more specific, user can track job openings' lifecycle and candidates' interview progress easily through this web application.
+It provides a fancy web management console for recruiting, more specific, user can track job openings' lifecycle and candidates' interview progress easily through this web application.

 Based on a fine-grained role-based access control, LetsHire demonstrates a easy-to-use web UI to users.
-Each user, with a different role, after successful login, can see his/her action items on the dashboard web page at first glance, furthermore, he/she can navigate to the action page directly, without the need to click lots of buttons or links.
+Each user, with one or multiple roles, after successful login, can see his/her own action items on the dashboard web page at first glance, furthermore, he/she can navigate to the action page directly, without the need to click lots of buttons or links.

 # Introduction
 --------------